 Whitefish Dunes State Park – Sturgeon Bay

-This day park offers 14.5 miles of hiking trails and the tallest sand dunes in the whole state, including a 93-foot-high dune known among the locals as Old Baldy.
+Whitefish Dunes is a day park that offers 14.5 miles of hiking trails and the tallest sand dunes in the whole state, including a 93-foot-high dune known among the locals as Old Baldy.
 Just follow the boardwalk.

 As lakes go, these are two of the best-kept secrets in Door County.
 At crystal-clear Clark Lake, just south of Jacksonport, you’ll find a public beach and two boat launches.
 This 865-acre lake is 25 feet at its deepest point, and is a perfect spot to fish for bass, panfish, trout and walleye.